delard-linux/renfe-navigation-quarkus/docs/TEST.md

 2. **Attach Debugger**:
    - Use launch config: `Attach to Quarkus Test Debugger` (port 5005)

-### Debug from Terminal
+### Method 3: Debug from Terminal with Surefire

-Run a specific test in debug mode:
+Run a specific test in debug mode using Surefire:

 ```bash
 ./mvnw surefire:test -Dtest=PlaywrightSearchTrainsServiceIT -Dmaven.surefire.debug